ChristopherLuey/ChristopherLuey/README.md

 ---

 ### 🎯 Goals
-- Use AI and robotics to accelerate sustainable infrastructure.
+- Use AI and robotics to accelerate infrastructure.
-- Build real-world systems that improve life and clean the planet.
+- Build real-world systems that improve life.

 ---